The-Wineskin-Project/WineskinServer/README.md

 Keeping the same as the original material, LGPL 2.1 is the license of that project.
 You can find more details about that in the LICENSE file.

 ## Credits
-- Special credits for this version go to VitorMM for updaing the original Wineskin
+- Special credits for this version go to VitorMM for updaing the original Wineskin codebase
 - Special thanks to doh123, for creating the original Wineskin.